-Any student engaging in hazing will be disciplined in accordance with the Student Code of Conduct.
+Any student engaging in hazing will be disciplined in accordance with the Student Code of Conduct that may include suspension and/or expulsion.
 A person commits a criminal offense if the person:

 - engages in hazing; - solicits, encourages, directs, aids, or attempts to aid another in engaging in hazing; - recklessly permits hazing to occur; or - has firsthand knowledge of the planning of a specific hazing incident involving a student in an educational institution, or has firsthand knowledge that a specific hazing incident has occurred, and knowingly fails to report that knowledge in writing to a school leader,, or other appropriate official of the institution.